etraveli/javascript-style-guide/react/README.md

 ## Stateless

-- When not using internal state, use stateless component
+- When not using internal state, or lifecycle methods,  use stateless component
   > Why?
 We want to keep as functional as possible
   ```jsx
   // bad